Fort Wayne Population 2024 – Growth, Trends, and What’s Ahead

 Fort Wayne Population Rate, source: indianaenvironmentalreporter.org

-According to World Population Review, as of 2024, Fort Wayne has a population of 271,865.
+As stated by World Population Review, as of 2024, Fort Wayne has a population of 271,865.
 That’s a bump of 2.83% from 2020, adding 7,485 new residents.
 While some might see this 0.69% annual growth rate as modest, it’s proof that Fort Wayne is moving forward.
 People are drawn here, and there’s a reason for that.

 In a world where many cities are experiencing stagnation, Fort Wayne’s steady increase shows that it’s a place where families, businesses, and individuals want to settle.
-It’s the kind of growth that doesn’t overwhelm, but instead keeps the city in a constant state of improvement.
+It’s the kind of growth that doesn’t overwhelm but instead keeps the city in a constant state of improvement.

 That’s the sweet spot, right?
 Enough to bring new opportunities, but not so much that it loses its unique character.

-Fort Wayne is also known as the “City of Churches.”
+Fun Fact: Fort Wayne is also known as the “City of Churches.”
 With roughly 360 churches scattered throughout the city, over half the population identifies as religious, with the majority being Catholic.
 The spiritual heart of Fort Wayne is something residents are proud of—it’s part of what binds people together here.

 Who Makes Up the Fort Wayne Population?